dapr/dapr/samples/local_zero_to_hero/README.md

 ## Step 1 - Setup Actions

-1. Download the [release](https://github.com/actionscore/cli/releases) for your OS
+1. Download the [Actions CLI release](https://github.com/actionscore/cli/releases) for your OS

     **Note for Windows Users**: Due to a known bug, you must rename 'action' to 'actions.exe'